Attorney Scott Skier Featured in Today’s SunSentinel

 As long as the defense objects to the charge going to the jury, Cohen, if convicted as charged, could benefit if the Supreme Court ultimately decides a car is not a weapon.
 The Supreme Court’s decision likely won’t apply retroactively to cases already decided on appeal, experts say.

-West Palm Beach defense attorney Scott Skier says it should be obvious to motoists not versed in the law that they are risking lengthy prison sentences if they decide to use their car to strike a person.
+Is your car a deadly weapon?
+Dispute in criminal cases headed to Florida Supreme Court” If you use your car to chase someone or drive toward them for the intent of impact, then your vehicle is no longer transportation — it is a weapon.”
+West Palm Beach defense attorney Scott Skier says it should be obvious to motorists not versed in the law that they are risking lengthy prison sentences if they decide to use their car to strike a person.

 “If you use your car to chase someone or drive toward them for the intent of impact, then your vehicle is no longer transportation — it is a weapon,” he said, adding even a plastic fork used in an attack “can be construed as a weapon.”